 Urinary incontinence is the loss of bladder control.
-There are a number of causes, ranging from getting older, childbirth, accidents, nerve damage, and other interrelated conditions.
+There are a number of causes, such as getting older, childbirth, nerve damage, as well as other interrelated conditions.
 The severity of urinary incontinence ranges as well.
 An individual may leak urine occasionally or during physical activity only, or there may be no warning at all before a sudden and intense urge to urinate.

 If you are currently living with incontinence, you are certainly not the only one.
 In fact, it’s quite common; people just don’t talk as openly or comfortably about it as other conditions.
 According to the Urinary Care Foundation, a quarter to a third of men and women in the United States has some form of urinary incontinence.
 When medication or other treatment methods such as surgery are not enough, intermittent catheters may be prescribed to help manage the incontinence.

 As we are now in the winter season, it’s important to prepare yourself for the symptoms of urinary incontinence to maintain your day-to-day life.

 Tips For Managing Urinary Incontinence